+When someone is taken from us too early, it can be a great shock, leaving people with a huge amount of grief, debt, and wondering why the wrongful death happened in the first place.
 As a close family member or a dependent of the deceased, you may be entitled to collect compensation for your financial burdens.
-Our legal team understands that insurance companies employ teams of insurance attorneys to fight the big payouts that would otherwise cut into their profits.
-We will aggressively fight for you to receive the maximum compensation available.
+The Pittsburgh wrongful death lawyers at SMT Legal will aggressively fight for you to receive the maximum compensation available.
+Our skilled and experienced wrongful death attorneys understand that insurance companies employ teams of insurance attorneys to fight the big payouts that would otherwise cut into their profits.

+A civil lawsuit is the only way the survivors can make a legal claim for financial benefits.
 Wrongful death lawsuits are civil lawsuits that are filed when someone dies because of wrongful actions or the negligence of another party.
-In the Pittsburgh, Pennsylvania, like other states, there are a variety of situations that can result in a wrongful death lawsuit.
-Here are some possible causes listed below:
+In Pennsylvania, like other states, there are a variety of situations that can result in a wrongful death lawsuit.

 Who’s Eligible to File a Wrongful Death Claim?

-Under Pennsylvania law, wrongful death claims can only be filed by the personal representative of the decedent’s estate.
+Under Pennsylvania wrongful death law, wrongful death claims can only be filed by the personal representative of the decedent’s estate.
 Typically, the personal representative is an executor that was named in the deceased’s will.
 If the deceased died without a will, surviving family members can volunteer to become the personal representative of the estate and thus be eligible to file a wrongful death claim to recover damages.
 If no one volunteers, the court will appoint someone to represent the estate.